variety4me/niri_docs/docs/Configuration-Window-Rules.md

 }
 ```

-> [!TIP]
+!!!
+TIP
-> In general, you cannot "unset" a property in a later rule, only set it to a different value.
+    In general, you cannot "unset" a property in a later rule, only set it to a different value.
-> Use the `exclude` directives to avoid applying a rule for specific windows.
+    Use the `exclude` directives to avoid applying a rule for specific windows.

 Here are all matchers and properties that a window rule could have: